skeema/skeema/doc/options.md

 * The container name follows a template based on the image.
 In the previous example, the container will be called "skeema-percona-5.7".
 * The containerized MySQL instance will only listen on the localhost loopback interface, to ensure that external machines cannot communicate with it.
 * The containerized MySQL instance will have an empty root password.
+* The vast majority of global variables of the containerized MySQL instance are left at their defaults for the corresponding version/flavor.
+This may cause divergent behavior if your live databases configure non-default global settings that affect DDL, such as `explicit_defaults_for_timestamp`, `innodb_large_prefix`, `innodb_file_format`, among others.
+Many of these may be set at the session level via [connect-options](#connect-options); such settings will be used for Skeema's sessions on the workspace container as well as live databases.

 Skeema dynamically manages containers as needed: if a container with a specific image is required, but does not currently exist, it will be created on-the-fly.
 This may take 10-20 seconds upon first use of [workspace=docker](#workspace).
 By default, the containers remain running after Skeema exits (avoiding the performance hit of subsequent invocations), but this behavior is configurable using the [docker-cleanup](#docker-cleanup) option.